Mitek-Systems/MiSnap-Android/documentation/science_integration_guide.md

 1. Create a `MiSnapSettings` instance with the use case `UseCase.NFC` and a valid MiSnap license, and configure it with the appropriate `Mrz`; use `MrzData` for Passports and ID cards (including Resident Permits), use `Mrz1Line` for European Union Driver's Licenses.

-2. Create an `NfcReader` instance with the `MiSnapSettings` from the previous step.
+2. Create a `MiSnapNfcReader` instance with the `MiSnapSettings` from the previous step.

-3. Register to listen for `LiveData` updates for `NfcReader.events`, `NfcReader.completedEvent`, and `NfcReader.errorEvents`.
+3. Register to listen for `LiveData` updates for `MiSnapNfcReader.events`, `MiSnapNfcReader.completedEvent`, and `MiSnapNfcReader.errorEvents`.

-4. Call `NfcReader.start()` by passing an `Activity` and the `MiSnapSettings` from step 1.
+4. Call `MiSnapNfcReader.start()` by passing an `Activity` and the `MiSnapSettings` from step 1.
 The appropriate `LiveData`s will start receiving updates during the reading process.

 Please see `examples/science/NfcRead.kt` for the full code sample.